-Nerf Gun Cake is a chocolate based theme cake perfect for your kid’s birthday party.
+Nerf Gun Cake is a chocolate-based theme cake perfect for your kid’s birthday party.
 It’s a simple cake filled with chocolate ganache.
-White chocolate drip in nerf blue colour is done for the theme.
-Orange colour is given to the whipped cream.
+White chocolate drip in nerf blue color is done for the theme.
+Orange color is given to the whipped cream.

-Last week was older one’s birthday and invariably, the request was to make a Nerf inspired cake.
+Last week was the older one’s birthday and invariably, the request was to make a Nerf-inspired cake.

-Though we didn’t host a party but cake is a must, so I made for him in colours of the dart/ gun.
+Though we didn’t host a party but cake is a must, so I made for him in colors of the dart/ gun.